sdascoli/academic-kickstart/content/authors/admin/_index.md

 ---
 Hi!
 I'm a Ph.D. student working on deep learning, jointly supervised by [Giulio Biroli](https://prairie-institute.fr/chairs/biroli-giulio/) (ENS Paris) and [Levent Sagun](https://scholar.google.com/citations?user=-iPZaBcAAAAJ&hl=en) (FAIR Paris).

-My research seeks to understand the fundamentals of how neural networks learn from data.
+My research seeks to understand and improve the capacity of neural networks to learn from data.
 Before that, I studied Theoretical Physics and worked with NASA on [black hole mergers](https://www.youtube.com/watch?v=i2u-7LMhwvE&t=20s).

 I love communicating science to the general audience, and wrote a couple books for this purpose.
 In my spare time I also play music, feel free to check out my videos!